zenika-open-source/agent-Z-communication-assistant/README.md

 This Quarkus project uses Gemini and google-genai library to generate image from templates.
 This can allows us to save time for our communication of social network.

+> ⚠️ Be careful about the images you use.
+Please contact the person if you are using their images before using them and integrating them into this API.

 ## 🙌 Features

 - 🚀 **Quarkus Framework**: Fast startup and low memory footprint